 Alejandra “Alex” Juan

-Louisiana Department of Veterans Affairs
+Alexandra "Alex" Juan Louisiana Department of Veteran Affairs

 Alejandra “Alex” Juan joined the Louisiana Department of Veterans Affairs team in 2016 and serves as both Communications Director and State Women Veterans Outreach Coordinator.

 In this role, she is in charge of all communications for the LDVA which serves over 287,000 Louisiana veterans and their families.
 She was also hand-selected to spearhead the Women Veterans Outreach Coordinator position where she has played a crucial role in helping to identify and address the unique needs of our growing women veteran population.

 Alex is devoted wife and mother, avid community volunteer, and a decorated U.S. Air Force veteran.
 She and her husband, Craig, met on an M-16 range when they were both members of the 159th Security Forces Squadron.
 They served as a dual-military couple for over a decade.
 They are the proud parents of two resilient young men, Nick and Noah.